grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 Even though the overall plan seemed to be good on paper, the results were minimal - it just flattened the build time curve of the upcoming trend introduced by the growth of the codebase.
 The estimated impact was almost the same for both platforms and gave us about a **7%-10% cut in the CI and local build time**.

-#### Open source plan
+#### Open Source Plan

 The critical path tool proved to be effective to illustrate the projects’ bottlenecks in a dependency tree configuration.
-It is currently widely used by mobile teams at Grab to analyze their dependencies and cut out or limit an unnecessary impact on the respective scope.
+It is currently widely used by mobile teams at Grab to analyse their dependencies and cut out or limit an unnecessary impact on the respective scope.

 The tool is currently considered to be open-sourced as we’d like to hear feedback from other external teams and see what can be built on top of it.
 We’ll provide more details on this in future posts.

-### Remote build
+### Remote Build

 Another pillar of the  build process is the hardware where the build runs.
 The solution is really straightforward - put more muscles on your build to get it stronger and to run faster.

 Clearly, our engineers’ laptops could not be considered fast enough.
 To have a fast enough build we were looking at something with _20+ cores, ~200Gb of RAM_.
 None of the desktop or laptop computers can reach those numbers within reasonable pricing.
 We hit a bottleneck in hardware.
 Further parallelization of the build process didn’t give any significant improvement as all the build tasks were just queueing and waiting for the resources to be released.
 And that’s where cloud computing came into the picture where a huge variety of available options is ready to be used.

-#### ADR mainframer
+#### ADR Mainframer

 We took advantage of the [Mainframer](https://github.com/buildfoundation/mainframer) tool.
 When the build must run, the code diff is pushed to the remote executor, gets compiled, and then the generated artifacts are pushed back to the local machine.
 An engineer might still benefit from indexing, debugging, and other features available in the IDE.